keboola/developers-docs/extend/docker/running.md

     docker run --volume=/Users/JohnDoe/data/:/data --memory=8192m --cpu-shares=1024 --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-78 quay.io/keboola/docs-docker-example-parameters

-The `--volume` parameter ensures a `/data/` folder will be mounted into the image.
+The `--volume` parameter ensures the `/data/` folder will be mounted into the image.
 This is used to inject the input data and configuration into the image.
-Make sure not to put any spaces around `:`
+Make sure not to put any spaces around the `:` character.

-The parameters `--memory` `--cpu-shares` and `--net` are component limits and are defined by the options you specify when [registering the application](/extend/registration/).
+The `--memory` `--cpu-shares` and `--net` parameters are component limits and are defined by the options you specify when [registering the application](/extend/registration/).
 Components maintained by Keboola have their limits described in their documentation.

-The parameters `-e` define [environment variables](/extend/common-interface/environment/).
-When entering environment variables on command line, do NOT put any spaces around `=`
+The `-e` parameters define [environment variables](/extend/common-interface/environment/).
+When entering environment variables on the command line, do _not_ put any spaces around the `=` character.

 ### Test it
-Use a [sample data folder](/extend/docker/data-parameters.zip), extract it into your *host folder* and try running:
+Download our [sample data folder](/extend/docker/data-parameters.zip), extract it into your *host folder* and run:

     docker run --volume=/Users/JohnDoe/data/:/data --memory=8192m --cpu-shares=1024 --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-78 quay.io/keboola/docs-docker-example-parameters